JoesCat/gimp3-fix-ca/README.md

 ```
 for further help.

-If Gimp is already running in your system, exit and restart Gimp for the new
+If GIMP3 is already running in your system, exit and restart Gimp for the new
 plug-in to be detected.
 The following displays GIMP3-Fix-CA information from
-the GIMP menu.
+the GIMP3 menu.

 ![](img-fix-ca/plug-in-browser.png)